opencog/generate/README.md

 # Version 0.0.4
-The current code implements a simple breadth-first aggregation algorithm.
-It passes a handful of basic unit tests, that's all.
+The current code implements a simple breadth-first aggregation algorithm (this is an important improvement over the depth-first aggregation implemented in version 0.0.2).
+It passes a handful of basic unit tests, including one which generates a graph with cycles in it (cycles are intractable for depth-first aggregation).

 It's missing various key features; these come next in the design.
 So far, nothing is done to cope with combinatoric explosion.
 More sophisticated algos are possible, but these remain uncontemplated.